-Do you really need new siding, or do you just need brighter siding?
-If you’re counting your pennies this year, a new siding project can feel like a lot to swallow—particularly if your update is purely aesthetic.
+Do you really need new siding, or do you just need bright, refreshed siding?
+If you are on a tight budget this year, a new siding project can feel like a lot to swallow—particularly if your update is purely for aesthetic purposes.
 Often, siding that’s perfectly functional gets tossed due to its outward appearance.

+Unfortunately, many types of siding will fade and become worn-down over time.
 Take, for instance, aluminum siding.
-Rot-resistant, durable, and corrosion-proof, it’s one of the most steadfast siding materials around.
+Rot-resistant, durable, and corrosion-proof, aluminum is one of the most steadfast siding materials around.
 Unfortunately, while aluminum itself can stand up to virtually any extreme condition the elements can cook up, the anodized paint on its surface often wears away after a few decades outside.
-For many homeowners, it can feel like a waste to rip off perfectly serviceable siding just because it’s seen a little wear.
+For many homeowners, it can feel like a waste to rip off perfectly functioning siding, just because it has seen a little wear and tear.
 But living with drab or rundown cladding is no fun, either.

-Vinyl also fades over time, particularly when it’s regularly exposed to intense sunlight.
+Vinyl siding also fades over time, particularly when it is regularly exposed to intense sunlight.
 While most siding warranties guard you against some level of fading, the level of protection differs vastly from company to company.
-So there’s not necessarily a guarantee that fading will be covered—even if the siding itself is still quite serviceable.
+So there is not necessarily a guarantee that fading will be covered—even if the siding itself is still quite functional.

-Luckily, there are ways to brighten up siding that’s seen better days—for a fairly affordable price, too.
+Luckily, there are ways to brighten up siding that has seen better days—for a fairly affordable price, too.
 Cleaning and even painting siding are all possible options, and they cost a lot less than a full residing project.

 Fill a spray bottle with the mixture and work from the top down, scrubbing the siding with a soft-bristled brush.
 Whatever you do, don’t use a pressure washer, since many siding manufacturers advise against this cleaning method.
 Spray it down with a hose when you’re done, and take a few minutes to appreciate your newly-sparkling siding!